symartinezbarahona/Fetch-Rewards-Coding-Assignment/README.md

-# Fetch Rewards Coding Excercise - Data Analyst
+# Fetch Rewards Coding Exercise - Data Analyst
 ## Overview
 In this exercise, I will demonstrate my ability to reason about data as well as showcase how I communicate findings and insights with stakeholders and business executives.